kd365/mem0_deployment_lab/docs/instructors/lab_guide.md

 ### Before Class

-1. Provision EC2 instances for students
-2. Ensure security groups have ports 22, 8000 open
-3. Test deployment on one instance
-4. Ensure Bedrock model access is enabled in your AWS account/region
+Discover with Bedrock model access is enabled in what AWS account/region

 ### Materials Needed

-- This repository URL or zip file
+- This repository URL
 - AWS account access with Bedrock enabled (and model access granted)
-- Projected screen for demos

 ---